 In the berth, they found Aiden had finished the nav plots Zach prepared and, had cooked lunch for himself.
 When they arrived, he was reading, with the news playing in the background.
 Aali had also cooked for herself before returning to the datapads.
 As they arrived, the ever-paranoid Aiden asked how far behind them the lynch mobs were, and Zach joked they should attack "any minute now".
 Aiden asked how safe it was to leave the berth and was soundly told things were fine.
 In fact, despite his many bizarre fears, he was told Rol did a perfect job of it and things were great.
 When Zach joyfully prodded the former Scout, suggesting he go hang out with and join the line of knights guarding the berth, Aiden sardonically responded, "And I should go step out an air-lock without a vacc suit, right?"
 Recovering from that, Aiden asked Zach about his nav-work, as he'd finished all the plots.

 Zach said he'd set up more exercises after he got done with his business work.
 With that, Aiden just shrugged and went to watch some vids and read.
 On tracking Kishman, there was no progress as yet, but they were working two main theories.
 The first was that Kishman masked his ship until he was able to jump out-system.
-So scout vessels had been dispatched to every possible port for ten parsecs carrying all the data needed to hunt his ship down.
+So scout ships were sent to every possible port for ten parsecs with all the data needed to hunt his ship down.
 The second was that Kishman masked his ship out to a designated jump arrival zone before unmasking with a clean transponder message and then returned to the system to go to ground.
 In either event, they hoped to track the vessel so the crew could assist in a capture.
 But those odds were getting longer at the moment.

 Zach dove into his emails to find Apa-aeawes had responded to his email earlier that day.
 The bad news was that Zach saw it had also sent its updated proposal to the Count and his people too!
 So Zach dove in to see what the Bwap had to say?
-Gladly, there were some comments he sent to Zach only and not to the Count's team.
+Zach was happy that it had sent some comments to Zach only and not to the Count's team.
 In those comments, it was mystified how the Humans failed to comprehend that organizing and regularizing the delivery system would reduce costs and provide both savings and protections as a matter of course?
 It requested Zach re-compute the costs according to the estimate schedules it had included.
 It also added some protections, but as Zach worked through them, he didn't feel this would be enough for the Count or his team.

 When Zach checked, he saw the Bwap had sent its data roughly an hour before, and neither side had responded yet.
 In response, Zach answered Apa-aeawes, saying he'd been otherwise engaged.
 He then gave a number of reasons why he felt the deal would not be acceptable.
 He also included some explanations of theoretic models under which the prices might change in damaging ways.
 Zach hoped the Bwap would be willing to rethink its position.
 After finishing that message, Zach wandered through the rest of the emails.
 The messages aimed at hunting the knights down when that information could have been sold had fallen off.
 There were the standard hopes for him to use his influence for them or even offers for or to assist in getting interviews.